iambus/xquery-b/README.md

 API
 ---
-It's a very new project (started from 2012-01-23) at the time of this README is documented (2012-01-25).
+It's a very new project (started from 2012-01-23).
 So there is no doc yet.
+Keep follow me ^_^

 Comparison
 ----------
-It's unfair to compare my project to any other XQuery implementations, because it's new!
+It's unfair to compare my project with any other XQuery implementations, because it's new!
 Please revisit this section a few days later...

 Feature Table
 ------------